qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_background.rst

 While this is not particularly a generator config topic, it has some implications on configuration issues just as well.

 An "application" as seen from the qooxdoo point of view is just a set of classes that are run on top of what could be called the qooxdoo runtime system.
-(In that respect qooxdoo is similar to other object-hosting frameworks, e.g. the *[[http:*en.wikipedia.org/wiki/Perl_Object_Environment|Perl Object Environment (POE)]]// with the main difference being that POE can host multiple applications and switch between them).
+(In that respect qooxdoo is similar to other object-hosting frameworks, e.g. the `Perl Object Environment (POE) <http://en.wikipedia.org/wiki/Perl_Object_Environment>`_ with the main difference being that POE can host multiple applications and switch between them).

 When the application is loaded, qooxdoo first establishes and starts a runtime environment.
 This comprises of things as divers as defining a handful of global variables and data structures, to setting up its object system, to creating instances of system classes e.g. for logging or event handling.